panvicka/german-for-programmers/files/code-reviews.md

 - `the class can be split into several classes`  die Klasse kann in mehrere Klassen aufgespalten werden
 - `medium well thought-out nonsense` mittelgut ausgedachter Unfug
 - `that could be clearer` das könnte klarer sein
+- `Indifference to small things is a sign that more important issues have probably been sloppy` "Gleichgültigkeit in Kleinigkeiten ist ein Anzeichen dafür, dass wahrscheinlich auch in wichtigeren Fragen geschlampt wurde." - found on stackoverflow